 - 6 teaspoons cream of tartar (or corn starch)

-- Mix all ingredients (minus food coloring) in a large bowl.
-Stir until it forms a very liquidy pancake-like consistency.
+- In a large bowl, mix flour salt, cream of tartar, oil and water until it forms a very liquidy pancake-like consistency.

-- The batter will start to turn thick and sticky.
+- Pour the batter into a large pot and stir constantly over medium heat.
+The batter will start to turn thick and sticky.
 Continue stirring for about 5 minutes until the batter forms a big blob of dough.

 - When finished, let it cool completely and store in a sealed container.
 Ours lasts anywhere from 6-months – 1 year, depending on how fast my kids like to combine the colors.
 Have fun!